The following text was adapted from a QuickBooks Community page.

 First off, enter a vendor credit.
 Here's how:

-Click the + New button, then select Vendor credit.
+Click the + Create button, then select Vendor credit.

 Choose the vendor from the drop-down.